 39. The House of Augustus Has The Best Preserved Walls On The Planet

-The House of Augustus is celebrated for its lavish red Pompeian frescoes.
+A good fact about Rome to know when visiting is that the House of Augustus is home to lavish red Pompeian frescoes.
 They’re the best preserved frescos from ancient Rome, superior even to those in Pompeii.

 For nearly 2,000 years, the House of Augustus on Palatine Hill lay hidden.
 Archaeologists only discovered the ancient home in the 1960s.
 The House of Augustus was first unveiled to the public in 2014, to mark the 2,000 year anniversary of Augustus’ death.